Documentation Index

 Ubuntu

-For verification on Ubuntu systems the package dpkg-sig is needed:
+For verification on Ubuntu systems, the dpkg-sig package is required:

 sudo apt install dpkg-sig